thedvlprguy/DivineInsights/src/content/blog/how-to-add-a-new-social-icon.md

 ---
-author: Simon Smale
+author: Sushant
-pubDatetime: 2024-01-08T18:16:00.000Z
+pubDatetime: 2024-10-15T05:17:19Z
 modDatetime:
-title: How to add a new Social Icon to AstroPaper
+title: How to add a new Social Icon to DivineInsights
 featured: false
 draft: false
 tags:
   - FAQ
-description: How to add a new social icon to AstroPaper
+description: How to add a new social icon to DivineInsights
 ---

 Hot new platform?
 Niche corner of the internet?
 Or one specific to your area?
 This post will guide you through how to add a new social icon to the theme.